Noise reduction: Chroma and luminance noise separation

-In real-world photographs, the highest spatial-frequency detail consists mostly of variations in brightness (luminance detail) rather than variations in hue (chroma detail).
-Most photographic noise reduction algorithms split the image detail into chroma and luminance components and apply more noise reduction to the former or allows the user to control chroma and luminance noise reduction separately.
+In real-world photographs, the highest spatial-frequency detail consists mostly of variations in brightness (luminance detail) rather than variations in hue (chroma detail)—or chromaticity.
+Most photographic noise reduction algorithms split the image detail into chroma and luminance components and apply more noise reduction to the former or allow the user to control chroma and luminance noise reduction separately.

 Linear smoothing filters

 One method to remove noise is by convolving the original image with a mask that represents a low-pass filter or smoothing operation.
 For example, the Gaussian mask comprises elements determined by a Gaussian function.
 This convolution brings the value of each pixel into closer harmony with the values of its neighbors.
 In general, a smoothing filter sets each pixel to the average value, or a weighted average, of itself and its nearby neighbors; the Gaussian filter is just one possible set of weights.

 Smoothing filters tend to blur an image because pixel intensity values that are significantly higher or lower than the surrounding neighborhood smear across the area.
 Because of this blurring, linear filters are seldom used in practice for noise reduction; they are, however, often used as the basis for nonlinear noise reduction filters.